ljkrajewski/DanaGPT/README.md

 - Construct a better prompt (see [Chat Completions/Introduction](https://platform.openai.com/docs/guides/chat/introduction))
 - ~~Add logging to prototype~~
 - ~~Use [_OpenAI.tiktoken_](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) to count tokens.~~
-- Write summarizing routine for when number of tokens exceed the maximum allowed.
+- ~~Write summarizing routine for when number of tokens exceed the maximum allowed.~~
+- Determine why the summarizing routine only works once, then returns a blank summary.

 ## Misc. info
 - [OpenAI chat API info](https://platform.openai.com/docs/guides/chat/introduction)